Scalekit FAST MCP Integration is now live

 Scalekit streamlines SSO authentication in Go by handling the entire authentication lifecycle, so you don’t have to deal with protocol intricacies.
 Here’s how it works:

-• Abstracts SAML and OIDC complexity: No need to parse SAML assertions or manually handle OAuth token exchanges
+• Abstracts SAML and OIDC complexity: No need to parse SAML assertions or manually handle OAuth token exchanges—Scalekit manages authorization server interactions for you, so you don’t have to configure or maintain the authorization server yourself.

 • Handles IdP redirections: Users are seamlessly redirected to their assigned IdP for authentication